Minerals Management Service (MMS) Environmental Studies Program (ESP) (15.423)

 Applicant Eligibility

-State agencies and public universities may apply.
+State agencies, public universities, and non-profits in affected states may apply.
 More than one institution may collaborate in the preparation of an application for assistance.
+Scientists from other institutions may participate in collaboration with a principal investigator from a State agency or public university.

 Beneficiary Eligibility